 This is the taste of Goa.
 Super hot, red recheado masala is used to marinate, coat or stuff into the food you are cooking.

-There are recipes for several recheado dishes in this cookbook.
+There are recipes in this cookbook for several dishes that use recheado paste.

 The basic flavours it imparts are hot and tangy.
-It is not a subtle way of cooking and it really requires strong flavoured ingredients, such as fish or meat.
+It is not a subtle way of cooking and it really requires strongly flavoured ingredients, such as fish or meat.
 It is not usually used in vegetarian dishes.

 This recipe will give you a yield of about 400g, enough for two recipes.
 It will keep well in the refrigerator for about three weeks if kept in an airtight jar.
 It will lose pungency as it ages.
 You can also successfully freeze this.
 I recommend freezing it in containers of around 200g, which is the normal cooking requirement.